 The interior is majestic and demanding and has three naves divided by pillars and illuminated by 5 wonderful stained glass windows decorated by different authors, depicting scenes from the fifteenth century.
 The beautiful pulpit of the cathedral, surmounted by a small roof with splendid decorations by Swiss artists, certainly does not go unnoticed.

-On the other hand, other decorations are to be found in the chapels of the cathedral, all financed by noble Bernese families.
+On the other hand, other decorations are to be found in the cathedral’s chapels, all financed by noble Bernese families.
 There are twelve chapels, and the decorations of each one reflect the taste of the respective client with the family coat of arms:

 Gerwen Chapel, Schopfer Chapel, Bulzinger Chapel, Krauchral Chapel, Bubenberg Chapel, Matter Chapel, Brüggler Chapel, Lombach Chapel, Diesbach Chapel, Ringoltigen Chapel, Schüty Chapel and Erlach-Ligerz Chapel.

-During the visit to the tower, then, you can admire in the first part the sculptures of the eight architects who contributed to its construction.
+During the visit to the tower, you can admire the sculptures of the eight architects who contributed to its construction in the first part.

 Another highlight is the beautiful choir vault, decorated with frescoes by Niklaus Manuel, among which you can see three of the many things, the coat of arms of the city of Bern.
 Once at the top, you can enjoy a view as far as the peaks of the Bernese Oberland, a worthwhile experience.